cetic/honeypot/State Ot Art.md

 The containment strategy defines the ability of a honeypot to defend itself against attacks, other malicious activities spreading from it.
 A honeypot can use several of these strategies [^1]:
 * Block : attacker is identified and blocked, he never reaches his target
 * Defuse : attacker reaches his target, but his attacks are defused; he is manipulated way to fail
-* Slow down : attacker is slowed down throughout his attacking process, the goal being to discourage him
+* Slow down: The attacker is slowed down throughout their attack process and the benefits of parallel automated attacks are reduced.
+He will consume resources and will end up getting discouraged [^17]
+* Disconnected : ?
+* Imprisoned : ?
+* Redirect : ?
 * None : no action is taken to prevent the attacker (Profiling?)

 To illustrate this characteristic, one can imagine that a hacker has entered an HMI of the wastewater treatment plant and tries to modify the position of a valve (actuator).
 Based on this observation, several reaction strategies are possible.
 In the case of a **Block**, one can imagine that as soon as the honeypot has detected and identified the pirate, it is automatically blacklisted and the connection is interrupted.